spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

 ![right-sizing-attach-rule](https://github.com/spotinst/help/assets/159915991/dbc36aec-bc82-4b01-a75a-a6776970a785)

-3. You can attach a rule you already created or create a new rule from scratch:
+3. You can attach a rule you already created or create a new rule from scratch.
+Once you create the rule, it will be attached to the workload(s) you selected at the start of this procedure:

       *   Existing rule: Click the **Select from existing rule** drop-down menu and then select a rule.
       *   New rule: Click **Create new rule from scratch** (see [Create or Edit a Right-Sizing Rule]())

->**Note**: Once you create the rule, it will be attached to the workload(s) you selected at the start of this procedure.

-4. Save and apply the rule.
+5. Save and apply the rule.

 ###   Detach a Right-Sizing Rule from One or More Workloads